superhuman122332/Automated-Testing-for-HP-Website-Updated-19-seconds-ago/README.md

 Using the get.environ() method I will try to scale vertically cross browser testing.

 This code has Several Dependencies
-Java 8
+Java 8,
-Selenium version 1.8.0
+Selenium version 1.8.0,
-Selenium Webdriver version 6.9
+Selenium Webdriver version 6.9,
-Mashape API
+Mashape API, and
-Maven
+Maven.

 To download: